 • Stir in the squash, carrots, vegetable broth, and apple juice.
 Bring them all to a boil over high heat then turn the heat down to low and simmer, uncovered, for 15 minutes.
 The squash and vegetables should be fork-tender.

-• Stir in the pumpkin puree, butter, cream cheese, heavy cream, all of the spices, and maple syrup.
-Stir well until the cream cheese is melted into the soup.
+• Stir in the spices, pumpkin puree, butter, cream cheese, heavy cream, and maple syrup, until the cream cheese is melted into the soup.

 • Carefully pour the soup back into the stock pot.
 Serve immediately with a drizzle of cream, pumpkin seeds, and a dash of cinnamon.
 Soup stays fresh in an airtight container in the fridge for up to 5 days.